Ste-cat/Glue3D-Community-Edition/README.md

 You can download the latest build from the realeses menu, use tags to filter if you want to use beta or stable builds
 > [!tip]
-> use the provided .sprite3 file to export your projects into G3DCE
+> use the provided .sprite3 file to export your base Glue3D projects into G3DCE

 ## How do I contribute?